hinto-janai/gupax/README.md

 ```
 USAGE: ./gupax [--flag]

     --help            Print this help message
     --version         Print version and build info
     --state           Print Gupax state
     --nodes           Print the manual node list
+    --payouts         Print the P2Pool payout log, payout count, and total XMR mined
-    --no-startup   Disable all auto-startup settings for this instance
+    --no-startup      Disable all auto-startup settings for this instance (auto-update, auto-ping, etc)
     --reset-state     Reset all Gupax state (your settings)
     --reset-nodes     Reset the manual node list in the [P2Pool] tab
     --reset-pools     Reset the manual pool list in the [XMRig] tab
+    --reset-payouts   Reset the permanent P2Pool stats that appear in the [Status] tab
-    --reset-all    Reset the state, the manual node list, and the manual pool list
+    --reset-all       Reset the state, manual node list, manual pool list, and P2Pool stats
     --ferris          Print an extremely cute crab
 ```

 By default, Gupax has `auto-update` & `auto-ping` enabled.
 This can only be turned off in the GUI which causes a chicken-and-egg problem.
 To get around this, start Gupax with `--no-startup`.
 This will disable all `auto` features for that instance.